synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 It utilizes a dynamic Merkle Tree to store the agent information.
 This enables passing only the latest merkle root of this tree (referenced as the Agent Merkle Root) to the remote chains, so that the agents could "register" themselves by proving their current status against this root.
-BondingManager is responsible for the following:
-1. Keeping track of all existing agents, as well as their statuses.
-In the MVP version there is no token staking, which will be added in the future.
-Nonetheless, the agent statuses are still stored in the Merkle Tree, and the agent slashing is still possible, though with no reward/penalty for the reporter/reported.
-2. Marking agents as "ready to be slashed" once their fraud is proven on the local or remote chain.
-Anyone could complete the slashing by providing the proof of the current agent status against the current Agent Merkle Root.
-3. Sending Manager Message to remote `LightManager` to withdraw collected tips from the remote chain.
-4. Accepting Manager Message from remote `LightManager` to slash agents on the Synapse Chain, when their fraud is proven on the remote chain.

 ### Canonical Source of Truth
 In the world of [Cross Chain](#cross-chain) messaging, atomic transactions can only be performed on